calebevans/calebevans/README.md

 - **Firewatch**: An open-source utility that scans CI/CD job artifacts and automatically opens, de-duplicates, and cross-links Jira issues for failed runs.

 ### Writing
+- **Red Hat Developer Blog:** [Your LLM is too large: How I generate production-ready failure analysis on a toaster](https://developers.redhat.com/articles/2025/09/02/your-llm-too-large-how-i-generate-production-ready-failure-analysis-toaster)
 - **Red Hat Developer Blog:** [How to simplify your multi-repo workflow with Podman](https://developers.redhat.com/articles/2025/05/28/how-simplify-your-multi-repo-workflow-podman)